SamP231004/Web-Development_Project-5__Streaming-Platform/Readme.md

 # StreamingPlatform: Where Every Frame Tells a Story 🎬✨

 Welcome to **StreamingPlatform**, a dynamic video streaming platform where every frame truly tells a story.
 Stream your favorite series, films, and documentaries with unmatched visual and audio quality, right at your fingertips.
 Built with the powerful **MERN (MongoDB, Express.js, React, Node.js)** stack, this project showcases robust video management, interactive user engagement features, and a commitment to modern UI/UX principles, evolving through distinct versions.
+Now enhanced with **Stripe payment gateway integration**, Users can securely subscribe to premium channels and unlock exclusive content—supporting creators directly through seamless and secure Stripe transactions.

 ---